TencentYoutuResearch/PersonReID-YouReID/readme.md

 # you-reid

-you-reid is a research framework that implements state-of-the art person re-identification algorithms
+you-reid is a research framework that implements some state-of-the art person re-identification algorithms

-## Models
+## Model Zoo
 this project provides the following algorithms and scripts to run them.
 Please see the details in the link provided in the description column

 <table>